Post-war consensus: Collapse of consensus

 Market-orientated conservatives gathered strength in the 1970s in the face of economic paralysis.
 They rediscovered Friedrich Hayek's The Road to Serfdom (1944) and brought in Milton Friedman, the leader of the Chicago school of economics.
-He preached Monetarism to discredit Keynesianism.
 Keith Joseph played a major role as an advisor to Thatcher.

 Keynesianism itself seemed no longer to be the magic bullet for economic crises of the 1970s.
 Mark Kesselman et al. argue:

-In 1972, Chancellor of the Exchequer Anthony Barber introduced a tax-cutting budget.
+In 1972 Chancellor of the Exchequer Anthony Barber introduced a tax-cutting budget.
 A brief "Barber Boom" followed but ended in stagflation and (effectively) devaluation of sterling.
-Global events such as the 1973 oil crisis put pressure on the post-war consensus; this pressure was intensified by domestic problems such as high inflation, the three-day week and industrial unrest (particularly in the declining coal-mining industry).
+Global events such as the 1973 oil crisis put pressure on the post-war consensus; this pressure was intensified by domestic problems such as high inflation, the Three-Day Week and industrial unrest (particularly in the declining coal-mining industry).
 In early 1976, expectations that inflation and the double deficit would get worse precipitated a sterling crisis.
 By October, the pound had fallen by almost 25% against the dollar.
 At this point the Bank of England had exhausted its foreign reserves trying to prop up the currency, and as a result the Callaghan government felt forced to ask the International Monetary Fund for a £2.3 billion loan, then the largest that the IMF had ever made.
 In return the IMF demanded massive spending cuts and a tightening of the money supply.
 That marked a suspension of Keynesian economics in Britain.
 Callaghan reinforced this message in his speech to the Labour Party Conference at the height of the crisis, saying: